Registering your business for tax

 Fringe benefits tax (FBT)

 If you provide certain benefits to your employees or to people associated with your employees, you may be liable to pay FBT.
-If so, you must register for FBT with the ATO and lodge a return each year.
+If so, you must register for FBT with the Business Registration Service or the ATO and lodge a return each year.

 Learn more about fringe benefits tax.